Categories

 I like the model that Mark Pesce promulgated in Piracy is Good? (or on video) where he explains the principles of Hyper-distribution: single sponsor, integrated product promotion; free and widespread distribution.

-2 responses to “The Attack Of Branded Content”
+2 replies on “The Attack Of Branded Content”

 I thought the strength of the Internet as an advertising medium was niche delivery to individuals.
 So that a program maker could sell discreet views to separate advertisers?
 This precludes brand insertion as non focused.